Skip to content

 5. Exchange contracts and complete

-At exchange, you pay your deposit and the sale becomes legally binding.
-Completion usually follows 1–4 weeks later — this is the day you get your keys and the mortgage funds are released to the seller.
+On exchange you hand over your deposit and the sale becomes legally binding.
+Completion usually follows 1 to 4 weeks after that.
+It is the day the keys are yours and your mortgage money is released to the seller.

 Common mistakes to avoid